Police ID accused serial stalker, rapist on the run in Philadelphia region

 The victim was able to get away.
 The suspect was last seen fleeing the hotel lobby.

 Police have released video of a man fitting the description of the suspect.
-The Dodge Charger he appears to be driving has no plates.
+The Dodge Charger he appears to be driving may have Indiana tags 471A549, but police said Thursday the plates of the vehicle were taken off.

 Anyone with any information on the whereabouts of the suspect is asked to call police at 215-685-3264.